zpaulovics/datetimepicker-rails/README.md

-# Simple Form and Bootstrap DateTimepicker for Rails
+# SimpleForm & Bootstrap DateTimepicker for Rails

 This gem packages the bootstrap-datetimepicker for Rails 3.1+ asset pipeline, and creates the Simple Form custom fields for your project